 *Editor’s note: The image at the top of the story shows a USGS streamgage in Puerto Rico after Hurricane Maria devastated the island in September 2017.
 USGS photo.

-In case you missed them, here are links to previous posts in this series:
+In case you missed them, here are links to the other posts in this series:

 - Introduction to a Six-Part Series Highlighting USGS Hurricane Science